 NPAC SMS responds with the M-ACTION response.
 An error will be returned if the service provider is not the new service provider (accessDenied) or if there is no version to be activated (invalidArgumentValue) or if any other failures occur.
 For the XML interface, ACTR – ActivateReply.

 NPAC SMS sends out an M-DELETE on the subscription Version SV1 to all Local SMSs, that are accepting downloads for the NPA-NXX of subscription Version SV1.
 If the M-DELETE is for multiple subscription versions, a scoped and filtered operation will be sent.
 For the XML interface, SVDD – SvDeleteDownload.
+The value for Download Reason will depend on both:

+a) the reason for the SVDD – SvDeleteDownload message (delete = number is no longer in service and being disconnected, OR, delete PTO = number is still in service and being returned to donor SP, and

+b) whether or not the Service Provider supports the new Download Reason (delete PTO).

 NPAC SMS waits for a response from each Local SMS.

 NPAC SMS retries any Local SMS that has not responded.